-Pride Month is coming to a close but creating safe and inclusive school environments for LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer/Questioning) students, and students with LGBTQ family members, is more than a single-month effort.
+June may be Pride Month but creating safe and inclusive school environments for LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer/Questioning) students, and students with LGBTQ family members, is a year-round effort.

 - The Anti-Defamation League offers a set of curricula and recommended books on topics such as marriage equality, LGBTQ history, transgender students, bullying and hate-crime prevention at no cost at this link.
 Resources include standards-based downloadable lesson plans organized by grade level.
 According to the Anti-Defamation League, LGBTQ history “is American history and should be integrated into the curriculum throughout the school year.”